dxphilo/req-res/README.md

 ### Motivation

 The project started as a way for us to mock endpoints, mostly for testing purposes with my friend @Gee.
 We wanted to inspect the structure of our requests, including headers, query parameters, and body fields.
-So, I decided to create this project, and I hope it helps others too.
+So, I decided to create this project, and I hope someone finds it helpful too.
 We still actively use it in our development workflow.